HugoChateauLaurent/SNN-computing/README.md

 `python '.\Python Simulator\test_inet.py' -f ".\Python Simulator\examples\addcircuit.py" -d 11`

-You should be presented with a read out from the connected measuring tools.
+You should be presented with a read out from the connected measuring tools like this:

 ![Default Readout](defaultreadout.png)